 Over half of all drivers expected to switch to telematics by 2017

-57% of drivers believe they will switch to a telematics or black box insurance policy by 2017.
-The study into the relationship between driving habits and insurance found that a wide cross-section of motorists are open to the idea of telematics-based car insuranceGocompare.com survey, February 2012
+57% of drivers believe they will switch to a black box insurance policy by 2017.
+The study into the relationship between driving habits and insurance found that a wide cross-section of motorists are open to the idea of pay-how-you-drive-based car insuranceGocompare.com survey, February 2012

 What's the thinking behind pay-as-you-drive insurance?

 Most insurers currently price policies based on a series of generalisations around claims experience, location, age, sex and the type of car.
 Most don't consider an individual's actual driving habits until they have built up a record of safe, claim-free or incident-free driving over a number of years and have subsequently earned a no-claims discountScott Kelly, Gocompare.com